TravelMapping/HighwayData/hwy_data/FRA-IDF/fraidfd/README.md

    https://routes.fandom.com/wiki/Liste_des_routes_d%C3%A9partementales_du_Val-d%27Oise_(95)

 **NOTES TO ROUTES:**
+*FRA-77 - Seine-et-Marne:*
+- There is no wikisara overview but route articles exist for many routes, added everything that is confirmed by OSM and GM or GSV

 *FRA-78 - Yvelines:*
 - `D5` (short route to railroad station) is not signed (GSV, OSM) but indicated on GM, not in HB
 - `D20` is not signed but there are km posts.
 There's a `D61` sign at eastern-most wp but OSM and GM indicate it being `D20` all the way